-- 9.1.5.
-Promotional material must clearly state any information which is likely to affect a decision to participate, including: - (a) the closing date; - (b) any significant terms and conditions, including any restriction on the number of entries or prizes which may be won: - (c) an adequate description of prizes, and other items offered to all or a substantial majority of participants, including the number of major prizes; - (d) any significant age, geographic or other eligibility restrictions; - (e) any significant costs which a reasonable consumer might not expect to pay in connection with collection, delivery or use of the prize or item;
+9.1.5.
+Promotional material must clearly state any information which is likely to affect a decision to participate, including:

+(a) the closing date;

+(b) any significant terms and conditions, including any restriction on the number of entries or prizes which may be won;

+(c) an adequate description of prizes, and other items offered to all or a substantial majority of participants, including the number of major prizes;

+(d) any significant age, geographic or other eligibility restrictions;

+(e) any significant costs which a reasonable consumer might not expect to pay in connection with collection, delivery or use of the prize or item;

-- (f) the entry mechanism and workings of the competition; - (g) how a person may obtain the competition rules.
+(f) the entry mechanism and workings of the competition;

+(g) how a person may obtain the competition rules.

+This clause was introduced as clause 9.1.4 in version 3.2.
 It was amended in version 5.7 with the addition of part (f).
+It was renumbered to 9.1.5 in version 11.0.
 In version 11.6, part (g) was added, to align this section more closely with the requirements of the CPA.